Descriptive complexity for neural networks via Boolean networks: Preliminaries

-where each schema variable in $\cT$ has precisely one terminal and one iteration clause.
-Informally, the terminal and iteration clauses of a program can be seen as the ``rules'' of the program.
-The diamond-free fragment of $\msc$ called \textbf{substitution calculus} $\SC$ simply restricts the terminal and iteration clauses, not allowing diamonds $\Diamond$.
-Note that in $\SC$ the bodies of terminal clauses are thereby formulae of propositional logic.
-Moreover, the programs of $\msc$ (and $\SC$) are also associated with a set $\cP \subseteq \cT$ of \textbf{print predicates} and either a set $\cA \subseteq \cT$ of \textbf{attention predicates} or an \textbf{attention function} $A \colon \{0,1\}^k \to \wp(\N)$, where $k$ is the number of distinct proposition symbols that appear in the program.
-Informally, the attention predicates and the attention function are analogous to the two output conditions discussed for time series.
+where each schema variable in $\cT$ has precisely one base rule and one induction rule. \textbf{Modal substitution calculus} $\msc$ is obtained from $\GMSC$ by only allowing the use of diamonds $\Diamond_{\geq 1}$ instead of $\Diamond_{\geq k}$ for any $k \in \N$.
+The diamond-free fragment of $\GMSC$ and $\msc$ called \textbf{substitution calculus} $\SC$ simply restricts the base and induction rules, not allowing any diamonds $\Diamond_{\geq k}$.
+Note that in $\SC$ the bodies of base rules are thereby formulae of propositional logic.

+Moreover, the programs of $\GMSC$ (and also $\msc$ and $\SC$) are associated with a set $\cP \subseteq \cT$ of \textbf{print predicates} and optionally a set $\cA \subseteq \cT$ of \textbf{attention predicates} that determine the output rounds of the program.
+If there are no attention predicates, the output rounds can be given externally with an \textbf{attention function} $a \colon \{0,1\}^k \to \wp(\N)$, where $k$ is the number of distinct proposition symbols that appear in the program.
+Informally, the attention predicates and the attention function are analogous to the two output conditions discussed for run sequences.
 We will later discuss how either can be used to determine a set of output rounds for the program.
 We use attention predicates by default, and only discuss the attention function when specified.
+More formally, a program $\Lambda$ with an attention function $a$ and no attention predicates is a pair $(\Lambda, a)$, but we may simply refer to such a pair as a program $\Lambda$.
+However, whenever necessary and important for the context, we will tell whether $\Lambda$ is associated with an attention function or not.